How to Use the Nslookup Command

 Do a reverse DNS lookup

-You can also check if an IP address is related to a specific domain with the nslookup command.
+You can also check if an IP address is related to a specific domain with the name server lookup command in a reverse DNS lookup.
 Use the command nslookup 10.20.30.40.

 To set the query type to a specific type, such as AAAA (IPv6), use the following command: nslookup -type=aaaa example.com.

 View pointer records